 In 2008, Mr. Lundquist (with Carrie Lobman, EdD), having spent several years in performing arts both in and out of college, published Unscripted Learning, a book for teachers and school administrators providing practical instructions and a theoretical framework for making use of theatrical improvisation in the classroom.
 Before and after the publication, Mr. Lundquist trained hundreds of teachers in aspects of this approach.

 Heather Mayone Kiely, LCAT, ATR-BC

-Heather Mayone Kiely, LCAT, ATR-BC, is an art therapist, psychotherapist, director of creative arts therapy programming at Matt Lundquist LCSW, a private group practice in Lower Manhattan, where she works with children, teens and adults.
+Heather Mayone Kiely, LCAT, ATR-BC, is an art therapist, psychotherapist, director of creative arts therapy programming at Matt Lundquist LCSW, a private group therapy practice in Tribeca, NYC where she works with children, teens and adults.